Peter Bryan Bruin: Politics

 In February 1807, at Jefferson College, judges Bruin and Rodney presided over a grand jury in the Burr conspiracy case.

+Impeachment

 Bruin's already problematic drinking may have worsened after his wife Elizabeth died on September 17, 1807.
 In March 1808 the Mississippi Territorial Legislature passed a resolution condemning Bruin for having "been much addicted to drunkeness especially during the terms of the Courts, and has frequently appeared on the Bench in such an extreme state of Intoxication as to disqualify him entirely from performing the Solemn and important duties of his Office" resulting in a "manifest injury to the people of this Territory..."
 The message was passed up the U.S. president who handed it off to the Congress.
 Territorial delegate George Poindexter asked Congress to investigate and ultimately impeach Bruin, and shared that he had personally seen Bruin asleep on the bench, be awakened by a clerk, and then drowse back into unconsciousness five minutes later.
 Congress postponed any action on Poindexter's proposal until the next session.
 Bruin resigned "after thirty-six years of public life" in a letter to U.S. Secretary of State James Madison in October 1808, effective date March 1, 1809.
 Bruin died at Bruinsburg on January 27, 1827.
 He was reportedly buried in one of the mounds at Windsor that "was later used as a cemetery for the Daniel and Freeland families."